enkidevs/curriculum/lua/lua-core/operators-in-lua-ii/arithmetic-operators-in-lua-iii.md

 [2: Standard Order of Operation]

-The standard order of operations is refered to as PEMDAS or BODMAS.
+The standard order of operations is referred to as PEMDAS or BODMAS.

 PEMDAS stands for parentheses, exponents, multiplication, division, addition, subtraction